 Do Not Hold the Snake for 72 Hours After Feeding

 Although it may be tempting to hold your snake as soon as they are done feeding, fight this urge for at least 72 hours.
 Since reptiles have such a slow metabolism, it can be stressful for them to be held after eating.
 Waiting 72 hours to hold your snake means they won’t become stressed or regurgitate their food.

 Don’t Worry About Vitamins

 Unlike other animals, Ball Pythons do not need vitamins or supplements if they are given the right environment and food.
 Focus your attention on those things instead of finding a good supplement for your snake.

-Featured Image Credit: Lamnoi Manas, Shutterstock
+Featured Image Credit by: Lamnoi Manas, Shutterstock